Clifford Cory: Politics

-1906-1910
+1906–1910

 Cory gained St Ives from the Liberal Unionists at the Liberal landslide victory of 1906.
 He held the seat as a Liberal in the elections of January and December 1910.
 This was in the face of a strong Tory resurgence in English agricultural seats in January 1910, the effect of which was not as marked in Cornwall.
 The Cornish results may be attributable to the significant nonconformist electorate there and their concerns about education against the background of the Tory preference for education to be promoted through Church of England schools.
 The issue of education was likely to have been a factor in Cory's initial victory in 1906 too.
-There was a high nonconformist turnout in 1906 in the wake of the controversy over the 1902 Education Act which replaced School Boards elected by ratepayers in their district, which had been popular with radicals, with Local Education Authorities under the control of County or Borough Councils.
-Nonconformist electors objected that rate aid was being used to support the teaching of religious views to which they were opposed, 'Rome on the Rates'; Anglican and Roman Catholic Church schools, supported by public funds, were not under public control and teachers in these sectarian schools were subject to religious tests.
+There was a high nonconformist turnout in 1906 in the wake of the controversy over the 1902 Education Act, which replaced school boards elected by ratepayers in their district, which had been popular with radicals, with local education authorities under the control of County or Borough Councils.
+Nonconformist electors objected that rate aid was being used to support the teaching of religious views which they were opposed to, "Rome on the Rates"; Anglican and Roman Catholic Church schools, supported by public funds, were not under public control and teachers in these sectarian schools were subject to religious tests.
 More nonconformist MPs were elected to Parliament in 1906 than Conservatives MPs.

-1918-1924
+1918–1924

-In 1918 Cory stood and won in support of the Coalition government of David Lloyd George.
+In 1918, Cory stood and won in support of the Coalition government of David Lloyd George.
 He had presumably been sent the Coalition Coupon as he was without Conservative opposition (although there was an Independent Conservative who polled derisively) and he was challenged by a Labour candidate who got 38% of the poll.
-At the 1922 general election Cory stood as a National Liberal as a supporter of Lloyd George.
-Labour did not stand a candidate but this did not help Cory, who lost to the Unionist candidate Anthony Hawke, the Recorder of Plymouth.
+At the 1922 general election, Cory stood as a National Liberal as a supporter of Lloyd George.
+Labour did not stand a candidate, but this did not help Cory, who lost to the Unionist candidate Anthony Hawke, the Recorder of Plymouth.
 Cory won the seat back from Hawke in 1923 but lost again in 1924.